eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 #### GrapheneOS Apps repository

 GrapheneOS comes with its [own application repository](https://github.com/GrapheneOS/Apps) which aim to provide only a limited list of high-quality apps.
-Default apps of the OS are managed this way.
+Google Play Services and default apps of the OS are managed this way.

 #### F-droid